algoseekgit/algoseek-connector/README.md

 ### Configuring a session with environment variables

-You can make use of the following environment variables to set up the databse connection:
+You can make use of the following environment variables to set up the database connection:

 - AS_DATABASE_HOST
 - AS_DATABASE_PORT